nelsonalayon/sneakportfolio/readme.md

 ## Description

-Sneak portofolio is a template when i applied my knoledge about javascript, css and html.
+Sneak portofolio is a template that i applied my knoledge about javascript, css and html.
 I used objects like window.innerWidth, window.onload and window.onresize.

 ## problems solved